Simulate a superposition of images with vmap

 ), out_axes

-should have the same structure as the output pytree.
+should be a prefix output pytree.
 If out_axes

 is set to None